oletizi/avi-docs/src/site/docs/16.3/gslb-architecture-and-object-model/index.md

 * A**load-unaware configuration**, as discussed above.
 * A** load-aware configuration** steers clients to the most optimal site based on the observed load of the members.
 This option will be added in a future release.
-* A** geo-location-aware configuration**** steers** clients to the closest site.
+* A** geolocation-aware configuration**** steers** clients to the closest site.
 Member selection is based on the proximity of the client to the members.
 This option will be added in a future release.

 ### GslbHealthMonitor